Guidebook

 E. Appropriate procedures for dealing with substance abuse problems in the case of faculty members are governed by the Rules of Procedure of the Faculty Constitution (Sections C-14 and F, G, and H), the Faculty Resolution on Drug Use of November 13, 1989, and in the case of staff members by the Staff Policies and Procedures Manual.
 Appropriate procedures for dealing with substance abuse problems in the case of students are governed by this policy.

-V. Behavioral Problems Related to Drugs and Alcohol
+V. Behavioral Problems Related to Alcohol or Other Drugs

-A. Although the College hopes that individuals with substance abuse problems will voluntarily seek assistance, there are occasions when continuing abuse leads to harm or the danger of harm to the abuser or others or to an unacceptable detriment in academic or job-related performance.
-When suspected possession or use of drugs or alcohol results in behavioral or performance problems that come to the attention of the College, the response may include an informal inquiry into the possibility of a substance abuse problem.
-Members of the community should direct suggestions for such an inquiry to the Dean of Student Services, the Dean of the Faculty, or the Director of Human Resources, as appropriate.
+A. Although the College hopes that individuals with substance abuse problems will voluntarily seek assistance, there are occasions when AOD use and/or abuse leads to harm or the danger of harm to the abuser or others or to an unacceptable detriment in academic or job-related performance.
+When suspected possession or use of alcohol or other drugs results in behavioral or performance problems that come to the attention of the College, the response may include an informal inquiry into the possibility of a substance abuse problem.
+Members of the community should direct suggestions for such an inquiry to the Dean of Student Life, the Dean of the Faculty, or the Director of Human Resources, as appropriate.

 B. If it is determined by the informal inquiry that an abuse problem may be present but is being denied by the abuser, sanctions or intervention aimed at addressing the abuse problem may be imposed:

-1. for students, by the Dean of Student Services, under procedures described in section B below for disciplinary sanctions and in the Faculty Code Chapter III, Section E, 2 for therapeutic interventions.
+1. for students, by the Dean of Student Life, under procedures described in section VI. below for disciplinary sanctions and in the Faculty Code Chapter III, Section E, 2 for therapeutic interventions.

 2. for faculty, by the procedures set forth in the Rules of Procedure of the Faculty Constitution (Sections C-14 and F, G, and H).